d-bl/inkscape-bobbinlace/Home.md

 ## Installation

 First download and install [InkScape].
-Then download a [released] (or the most [recent]) version of the bobbin lace extensions and unpack.
+Then download the most [recent] (or a [released]) version of the bobbin lace extensions and unpack.

 The downloads contains
 * A folder with templates for the [Ground from Template](Ground-from-Template) plugins.
-Put this folder somewhere you can easily find.
+Put this folder somewhere you can easily find it.
 * Pairs of  `.inx`/`.py` files, one pair for each plug-in.

   Start InkScape and look for the location where to put these files:

       Edit > Preferences > System: User extensions

-  Once the files are in place and InkScape is restarted, the new extensions are available via the menu shown in the screenshot below.
+  Once the files are in place and InkScape is restarted, the new extensions are available via the `bobbin lace` menu under `extensions` as  shown in the screenshot below.
 Follow the same procedure to upgrade or downgrade an extension.

   ![](https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/home-images/menu.png)